IntelliTect/Coalesce/docs/pages/loading-and-serialization/dtos.rst

 Database Views
 ~~~~~~~~~~~~~~

-A view can manually be created in the database that will map to a
-regular POCO object.
-The typical approach is to create a POCO that has
-all the desired fields.
-Build an EF migration for this POCO, but don't
-apply it to the database.
-Replace the generated migration code with the
-code to generate/remove the view instead.
-This will all the view to be
-automatically created.
-This approach is ideal for situations where you
-want to filter at the database level on calculated fields.
-Be wary of
-unintentionally creating views that are read-only.
-This is fine, but the
-data will not be updatable like it is with a regular table based POCO.
+A view can manually be created in the database that will map to a regular POCO object.
+The typical approach is to create a POCO that has all the desired fields.
+Build an EF migration for this POCO, but don't apply it to the database.
+Replace the generated migration code with the :csharp:`migrationBuilder.Sql(...)` calls to generate/remove the view instead so that the view will exist for anyone who runs the migrations.
+This approach is ideal for situations where you want to filter at the database level on calculated fields.

+Read-only views are fine, but you'll want to annotate the class with the proper :ref:`SecurityAttributes` (deny edit, create, and delete) to ensure the generated code matches the available behavior as accurately as possible.